mattbierner/blog.mattbierner.com/_posts/2015-09-19-stupid-template-tricks-stdintegral_constant-user-defined-literal.md

 `std::integral_constant` allows us to play the Haskeller and pattern matching on values themselves instead of just on their types.
 This in turn allows the overloads to return different result types based on argument values, something that is not otherwise possible with `constexpr` and integer arguments.

-But for us lazy metaprogramers, typing out `std::integral_constant<int, 5>` is a chore, and the prefix notation of even shortened forms is still somewhat off-putting.
+But for us lazy metaprogrammers, typing out `std::integral_constant<int, 5>` is a chore, and the prefix notation of even shortened forms is still somewhat off-putting.

 ```cpp
 template <int x>
 using lit = std::integral_constant<int, x>;
 ```

 Much more natural to write `5_lit`.
-And that's where this post come in.
+And that's where this post comes in.

 # What's in a Literal
 For an integer literal, we've seen that the `_lit` operator from the top of this post does not work.
 Thankfully the C++ standard committee recognized this oversight and provided an alternative user defined literal form, the [raw user defined integer literal][ud-literal], which takes the characters that make up the literal as template arguments.